-Industry Mentorship Programs are a great way for students to learn about an industry and explore a workplace through small group mentoring (4-6 students per mentor).
-Through experiences both on campus in the classroom and on-site in professional environments, participants will gain insight and guidance about a particular industry, explore topics related to professional preparation, networking and feedback, and reflect on how their experiences and interests can translate to a career in the field.
+Industry Mentorship Programs are a great way for students to learn about an industry and explore professional development topics through small group mentoring (4-6 students per mentor).
+Through experiences both in the classroom and with a mentor, participants will gain insight and guidance about a particular industry, explore topics related to professional preparation, networking and feedback, and reflect on how their experiences and interests can translate to a career the field.

 - Students will be enrolled in a 1 credit (CR/NC) GenSt course:

 Week 1: Preparatory session to learn what to expect at your mentor meetings, and meet with group to plan topics and questions for your mentor